THIS PAGE IS AVAILABLE AS A PODCAST HERE

 And yet…if the fear of Hell could somehow make a comeback, it just might persuade at least some people to turn away from evil.
 Think of the gangsters and the banksters, for example.
 If our society had a proper sense of dreading Hell, a lot of the crime, fear, hatred and corruption we find so prevalent in the world today might well dry up!

-While our emphasis on how one unrepented mortal sin could spell Eternal Ruin, especially to non-Catholic Christians, consider these facts: In terms of the length of the punishment, keep in mind that when you pass away from this earth you enter a region outside of time, where now is forever, and time doesn’t have the same meaning as it does for us in our lives.
+While our emphasis on how one unrepented mortal sin could spell Eternal Ruin, especially to non-Catholic Christians, might seem horribly harsh, consider these facts: In terms of the length of the punishment, keep in mind that when you pass away from this earth you enter a region outside of time, where now is forever, and time doesn’t have the same meaning as it does for us in our lives here on earth.

-God Himself exists outside of time, which is a concept I admittedly can’t quite get my head around; but then again, part of faith is understanding that there are somethings in this world that we will never fully understand.
-As we read famously in Isaiah 55:8 “For my thoughts are not your thoughts: nor your ways my ways, saith the Lord."
+God Himself exists outside of time, which is a concept I admittedly can’t quite get my head around; but then again, part of faith is understanding that there are some things in this world that we will never fully understand.
+As we read in Isaiah 55:8 “For my thoughts are not your thoughts: nor your ways my ways, saith the Lord."

-Granted, the punishment of Hell for one unrepented mortal sin sounds quite jarring!
+Granted, the punishment of Hell for one unrepented mortal sin sounds quite jarring, to say the least!
 But keep in mind this practice of avoiding mortal sins and confessing them when we do commit them in the Sacrament of penance has a useful, soul-saving purpose.

 Confession acts in this regard as a kind of “guard rail” against our turning vices into habits and sinking further and further into the morass of such devilish snares as pornography or drug abuse, for example.